Casdoor SSO Auth Bypass (CVE-2026-9090 to 9098): No Patch Yet, Here Is How to Lock It Down Now

 All nine relate to authentication and access management, and CERT/CC assigned them CVE-2026-9090 through CVE-2026-9098.
 Neither the CERT/CC note nor JVN lists a CVSS score (the common 0-10 severity metric).
 However, the U.S. National Vulnerability Database NVD shows a supplemental CISA-ADP score of 9.1 (Critical) for CVE-2026-9090, while NVD's own assessment is still pending.
+The good news: as of June 22, 2026 there are still no confirmed attacks in the wild and the flaws are not on CISA's exploited-vulnerability list, so operators who act now have a real window to get ahead of it.

 What Casdoor Is